 Tip #3 Be consistent.

 Again, we’re not just raising a two-year-old.
 We’re raising a future teenager.
 So, they need to learn that when Mommy says no, Mommy means no. I use that phrase all the time.
 I use, “Kayla said no.” That’s how it is.
 Okay?
 It’s tough, but they learn.
-They really do, and it’s important for them to trust you.
+They do, and it’s essential for them to trust you.

 There’s a certain amount of security that children get from knowing what to expect.
 So, if the rules are consistent—if Mom and Dad and all the caretakers are consistent— then eventually they learn to trust your word more.